25 May Precast Concrete Log Homes by Ascent Magazine

 A new technique for making log homes replicates the look of wood logs so well that it might fool termites – at least until they tried to bite into one.
 The homes feature precast components that are cast and stained to resemble wood logs, creating a design that offers great potential for homes around the country, its makers say.

-“We see a lot of people who don’t want to deal with the problems created by wood logs,” says Tom Beaudette, principal in Beaudette Consulting Engineers, which helped create the connection designs and schematics.
+“We see a lot of people who don’t want to deal with the problems created by wood logs,” says Tom Beaudette, principal of Beaudette Consulting Engineers, which helped create the connection designs and schematics.

 The concept has been developed by EverLog Systems in Missoula, Mont., which worked with Missoula Concrete Construction to create the system and products.
 The precast homes were the brainstorm of Missoula Concrete’s former owner, Dick Morgenstern, explains Doug Bauer, president.
 Morgenstern saw impending problems with finding large enough logs to continue building log homes in the region, where they were quite popular.
 In addition, wood logs had significant drawbacks that he thought could be overcome with precast concrete designs.